Ukraine crisis: How far can China go in supporting Russia? | DW | 25.02.2022

 After this week's full-scale assault on Ukraine, China's Foreign Ministry was asked if Xi had prior knowledge of Putin's plan to launch an invasion.

-Spokeswoman Hua said Russia is an independent power that did not need to seek the consent of China.
+Spokeswoman Hua said Russia was an independent power that did not need to seek the consent of China.

 "It independently decides and implements its own diplomacy and strategy according to its own strategic judgment and interests," she said.

-China expert Tatlow indicated Xi must have had some idea of what may lie in store.
+Tatlow said Xi must have had some idea of what may lie in store.

-"We don't know how much Xi knew on February 4 when he and Putin issued a statement in Beijing about the 'beginning of a new era' and 'borderless cooperation,'" said Tatlow.
+"We don't know how much Xi knew on February 4, when he and Putin issued a statement in Beijing about the 'beginning of a new era' and 'borderless cooperation,'" Tatlow said.
 "It is possible that he underestimated Putin.
 But it's hard to imagine that Beijing was so ill-informed, or at least didn't consider that possibility," she added.

 US Deputy Secretary of State Wendy Sherman noted at a panel in late January that an invasion of Ukraine before the start of the Winter Olympics would "probably not be met with enthusiasm" from Xi.

-Sherman said at the time it was a consideration "that Putin may take into account in his timetable for further action against Ukraine."
+Sherman said that could be a consideration "that Putin may take into account in his timetable for further action against Ukraine."

 This article has been translated from German